-Currently, I am a member of the Association of Professional Dog Trainers, an AKC Canine Good Citizen Evaluator, I am certified in pet first aid and CPR, and I train and compete in a number of sports with my dogs.
+Currently, I am an AKC Canine Good Citizen Evaluator, Temperament Test Evaluator and Fit Dog Instructor.
+I am certified in pet first aid and CPR, and I train and compete in a number of sports with my dogs.

 I want to help you and your dog communicate better.
 It is my goal for you to have a dog that you can live with so that it does not end up in a shelter or foster care.